Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/oracle-vm.md

      all_squash,anonuid=993,anongid=990)
      ```

-     where `anonuid=993` and `anongid=990` should have correct UID and GID returned by command:
+     where `anonuid=993` and `anongid=990` should have the correct UID and GID returned by command:

      ```text
      [root@vProtect3 ~]# id vprotect
      uid=993(vprotect) gid=990(vprotect) groups=990(vprotect)
      ```
-2. Both import and export operations will be done using these NFS shares – restore will be done directly to this storage domain, so you can easily import the backup into the Oracle VM environment.
+2. Both import and export operations will be done using these NFS shares – restore will be done directly to this storage domain, so you can easily import the backup into the Oracle VM environment
-   * Backups must be restored to the export path \(node automatically changes names to the original paths that are recognized by the OVM manager.
+   * Backups must be restored to the export path \(the node automatically changes the names to the original paths that are recognized by the OVM manager.

 ![](../../../.gitbook/assets/protected-platforms-ovm-repository.jpg)

 ### Example - How to configure OVM protection with PowerProtect DD

-* Create DDBoost device
+* Create a DDBoost device

 ![](../../../.gitbook/assets/ddboost-create-device.jpg)